smogon/pokemon-showdown/mods/gennext/README.md

 - High Jump Kick now has 100 base power

 - Shadow Ball now has 90 base power and 30% -SpD

-- Drives grant a 1.1x damage bonus to Techno Blast

 - Multi-hit moves are now all perfect-accuracy